6 Big Reasons Why South Cinema Left Bollywood Behind And Became A Pan-World Favourite

 4. Cinematic vision and direction are amazing

-South filmmakers emphasize cinematic vision and technical excellence.
+South filmmakers emphasise cinematic vision and technical excellence.

-Directors of films like “Baahubali,” “RRR,” and “KGF” make films with a big vision, which gives the audience a grand experience.
+Directors of movies like “Baahubali,” “RRR,” and “KGF” make movies with a big vision, which gives the audience a grand experience.

 In Bollywood, commercial appeal is given more importance than cinematic vision.